wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image154](./images/media/image154.png)

-15. Start the server via **server run** and you can see that the log format has been set to JSON.
+15. Start the server via **server run** and you can see that the log format is set to JSON.

         wlp/bin/server run myServer